Manoj-2702/Aikya-Hackathon/README.md

 # Award

 We won the 3rd prize for this hackthon.
-We are also working for the NGO now continuing the above implementation.
+We are trying to implement blockchain in this application so that it gets more intensed project.

-#Thank you
+# Thank you